About New London New — In Depth

 Business & Licensing Records

-The local business scene ranges from family-owned shops along Main Street to larger commercial operations serving People.
+The local business scene ranges from family-owned shops along Main Street to larger commercial operations serving residents and visitors.
 The town's Economic Development Committee actively supports existing businesses while working to attract new investment to the area.
 The New London Chamber of Commerce, New London, NH 03257, provides resources for entrepreneurs and information about economic development opportunities.
 Those interested in exploring local enterprises can browse a business directory on the town's website at https://www.newlondonnh.gov/economic-development/pages/business-directory.

 Economy & Demographics